phycochow/palpant-labsite/README.md

 ## Contact

-For issues or questions, contact chris.chow@uq.edu.au
+For issues or questions, contact the Palpant Lab team.